slin96/master-thesis/experiments/data/README.md

 What data was used to train the model?

-- for all models, the documentation says pretrained on ImageNet
+- for all models, the documentation says pre-trained on ImageNet
 - furthermore, the provided
   [dataloader uses the ImageNet data from 2012](https://github.com/pytorch/vision/blob/6e7ed49a93a1b0d47cef7722ea2c2f525dcb8795/torchvision/datasets/imagenet.py#L11-L15)
     - thus we can be pretty sure that the data used to pre-train the models is the **data of the ImageNet challenge